Religious Education at The Polygon School

 - To build on respect by being able to make statements like ‘I respect your opinion but I believe ….
 Because’

-- To complete a research creative project on MLK and hope
+- To complete a research creative project

 Implementation